 Who Am I?

 In early 2009 God began stirring my heart.
-I sensed God’s invitation to pay attention and take some concrete steps of preparation for the next season.
-But I did not know where God was leading.
+I sensed God’s invitation to pay attention and take some concrete steps of preparation for the next season, but I did not know where God was leading.
 At that time, I was mom of two little girls and coordinator of the MOPS (Mothers of Preschoolers) program at our church.
 I had some unique experiences and credentials in my story (counselor at a Christian residential care program for teens that focused on spiritual formation and a master of divinity from Biblical Seminary) and a passion for intimacy with God.
 I longed for others to experience God’s love and the adventure of walking with Him whole-heartedly.

-As summer approached God led me to pursue spiritual direction training.
-Honestly, at that time I could not have clearly defined spiritual direction as it was not a part of my church culture or tradition.
+As the summer of 2009 approached God led me to pursue spiritual direction training.
+Honestly, at that time I could not have even clearly defined spiritual direction as it was not a part of my church culture or tradition.
 But God was up to something in my life, and I knew it.
 So I was ready to take a step of faith.
 Little did I know how well this ministry and calling would fit my meandering story, quirky skill set, and the passions of my heart that so often had seemed random and disjointed.
-I wrote about this season in my book, Journey to Become, in 2013.
+I wrote about this season in my devotional book, Journey to Become, in 2013.